METALS-Aluminium slides on profit-taking, surging inventories

 CHINA: Aluminium prices are also under pressure from record high stocks of nearly one million tonnes in warehouses monitored by the Shanghai Futures Exchange.

-SRB: Zinc prices were down 4 percent at $3,110 a tonne from an earlier four-month low at $3,098.
+SRB: Zinc prices were bid down 4 percent at $3,112 a tonne from an earlier four-month low at $3,098.
 They came under pressure from talk that China’s State Reserve Bureau had been selling zinc stockpiles.
 The SRB did not reply to requests for comment.

 NICKEL: Worries that Norilsk Nickel could face sanctions also boosted nickel prices this week.
-They were down 1.6 percent $13,650 a tonne compared with a four-week high of $13,900 hit on Wednesday.
+They were bid down 1.6 percent $13,645 a tonne compared with a four-week high of $13,900 hit on Wednesday.

 Editing by David Evans